For more detail and current info on calendaring, check out our video:

 eService Simplifies Calendaring in California State Court

-© 2017 by Julie A. Goren, Esq.
+© 2012 by Julie A. Goren, Esq.

-eService is so much simpler!
-Under C.C.P. § 1010.6(a)(4), the extension, if any, is two court days no matter what was or is being served.
+eService is so much simpler.
+Under C.C.P. § 1010.6, the extension, if any, is two court days.
+Period.
+This is true whether one is calculating the deadline to respond to a discovery demand, the last day to serve a motion to compel further responses to discovery, or the last day to serve an MSJ or MSA.
 So, calendaring as it relates to any eServed document avoids the “is it two court days or two calendar days?” question.

 eService Avoids C.C.P. § 12c Problems.